CASE CCC IN THE NEWS

 Impact of Genomics on Cancer Diagnosis and Treatment: Open Drug Policy Forum

-The Case CCC, in partnership with five other Midwest comprehensive cancer centers, will convene a public forum on the emerging revolution in genetic testing known as precision or personalized medicine on Monday, June 10.
+The Case CCC, in partnership with five other Midwest comprehensive cancer centers, will convene aon the emerging revolution in genetic testing known as precision or personalized medicine on Monday, June 10.
 Experts from the government, pharmaceutical and insurance industries, public health sector, and the cancer research community will participate in dynamic lectures and discussions to consider the complexities of integrating genetic testing into cancer care.

 This forum is free and open to the public.
 Pre-registration is required: http://goo.gl/xEuwA.